203 Institutional Conflicts of Interest

 • The potential benefits of the proposed research

-Once the Institutional Review Board has reviewed and approved an ICOI management plan related to a specific interest, the IRB can determine whether it approves of the future use of that management plan for the same institutional interest.
-This shall be done at a meeting of the Convened IRB, following an approved motion by one of its members to permit the future application of an ICOI management plan to a protocol involving the same interest.
-Following such an approval, the Human Research Protections Director shall determine whether it is appropriate to apply the existing management plan to any subsequent protocols involving that interest.
-Factors the HRP Director shall consider include:
+Once the Institutional Review Board has reviewed and determined conditions for approval related to a specific Institutional Conflict of Interest, the IRB can determine whether it approves of the future use of that management plan for the same institutional interest.
+This shall be done at a meeting of the Convened IRB, following an approved motion by one of its members to permit the future application of these conditions to a protocol involving the same interest.
+Following such an approval, the Executive Director of Human Research Protections shall determine whether it is appropriate to apply the existing conditions to any subsequent protocols involving that interest.
+Factors the Executive Director shall consider include:

 • The similarity of the research project’s structure;